s-k-y-h-i-g-h/Prototype/README.md

 > transhumanism (noun)
 > the belief or theory that the human race can evolve beyond its current physical and mental limitations, especially by means of science and technology.

+This project is intended to turn you into a prototype of a transhuman.
+It covers everything from your posture to how to take care of your skin to enhancing your cognitive ability and how to make sure you feel good.
+There is also a list of vendors for nootropics/supplements/medications with the best prices out there.

 - [Cognitive Enhancement](Cognitive%20Enhancement.md)
 - [Emotional Enhancement](Emotional%20Enhancement.md)
 - [Longevity](Conditions%20and%20Syndromes/Aging.md)